California lawmakers to debate universal healthcare proposal

 Universal health care has been debated for decades in the U.S., most recently during the 2020 Democratic presidential primary, when it was promoted by U.S. Sen. Bernie Sanders.

 But it has never come close to passing in Congress.
-State lawmakers in Sander's homestate of Vermont have tried and failed to implement their own universal health care system.
-And the New York state Legislature has considered a similar plan.
+State lawmakers in Sanders' home state of Vermont have tried and failed to implement their own universal health care system.
+And New York's Legislature has considered a similar plan.

 Supporters in California are adopting a divide-and-conquer strategy this year.
 They hope that separating the idea of a universal health care system from the question of how to pay for it will give them a better chance of getting the bills passed and eventually winning voter approval.